 Author's main message

 Evidence shows that cash transfers can address child labor by reducing household vulnerability, but there is considerable variation in impact.
 Differences in program design are one reason.
+Also, small changes in income might not be sufficient to induce households to stop children from working.
 Another is that the effects on child labor may be dampened by the need to pay additional costs if the transfers enable children to go to school.
-There may also be incentives for increased child labor if transfers invested in productive assets increase the returns to children’s work.
+There may also be incentives for increased child labor if transfers invested in productive assets increase the returns to children's work.
 Thus, adding interventions to reduce the costs and improve the quality of school and health care are a promising complement to cash transfer programs.

 Discussion of pros and cons

 Child labor (a subset of child work that is not allowed according to national and/or international regulations) is a legal rather than a statistical concept.
 Translating broad legal norms established in international agreements into statistical terms for measurement purposes is not straightforward.
 The international legal standards contain a number of flexibility clauses that are left to the discretion of national authorities.
 Hence there is no global legal definition and is no standard statistical measure of child labor.